 - a.
 Suicide Prevention is a 365-days-a-year effort and a top priority for the Army and this command.
 Suicide prevention demands Soldiers' vigilance, and it is the responsibility of everyone.
 Be there for your buddy, be there for your Family, be there for yourself.
 Know the warning signs; it is not always obvious.
-Whether you or someone you know are in need of help, get help or assist them in getting help.
+Whether you or someone you know need help, get help or assist them in getting help.
 Talk to your chain of command, Chaplain, Behavioral Health Professional, a battle buddy, or someone you trust. - b.
-Suicide Prevention Hotline: 1-800-273-8255.
+National Suicide Prevention Lifeline: 1-800-273-8255.